top of page

 Dr. George Washington Carver Edible Park Work Day

-You're cordially invited to join our community workday on Friday, April 19, from 2:30pm to 5:30pm at the tranquil Dr. George Washington Carver Edible Park!
+You're cordially invited to join our community workday TBA at the tranquil Dr. George Washington Carver Edible Park!
 These workdays typically occur on the 3rd Friday of each month, weather permitting.
 Convenient parking is available at the Stephens Lee Recreation Center parking lot, located at 30 George Washington Carver Ave.

 Leading our efforts is the knowledgeable Kelly Applegate from Bountiful Cities.
 We'll be equipped with ample tools and hand sanitizer, but please consider bringing your own gloves, loppers, pruners, or weeding tools to contribute.
 Masks are optional.